PlumpMath/ring-validators/README.md

 (with-validations
   #'my-handler
-  (param-exists? :foo) "You need to specify a foo" (param-int? :bar) "Bar needs to be an integer :on-error
+  (param-exists? :foo) "You need to specify a foo" (param-int? :bar) "Bar needs to be an integer" :on-error
     (fn [message e & args]
       ;; create error response